nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added hidden option to select a country directly from the country pie chart
 -  improved display of world map: flatter world map and highlight top 10 points
 -  improved month to date widget: user can compare current month with same period of previous month
--  improved: refactored and restructured frontend code

 ## 2.2 - internal cleanup and refactoring

 -  added new H5Live metric: average and median of played time
 -  added server/player ratio for H5live metrics to admin organisation list
    -  can be used to see which customers are sending H5live client metrics and for how many playbacks
--  added usage of last hour to admin organisation list
--  improved: use new API route from Bintu to fetch only the recently used tags (last 90 days) to better handle organisations with a high number of tags
--  improved: use React method componentWillUnmount for widgets and cancelable tokens for axios to ignore unfinished requests to the backend
--  improved: refactor the way Elasticsearch request are prepared and created
-   -  to avoid duplicate code and simplify adding new widgets and functionality in the future
--  improved: updated React to version 16.8, which allows us to use a new React feature named `hooks`
 -  improved display of legend values for the world map
--  improved: unified promise error handling for the backend
 -  fixed unrealistically high playback counts on world map
 -  fixed: widgets were not loaded when switching views (home to h5live or vice versa) and an absolute time span was selected